pavankalyanbakkani/Repo-1/README.md

 # Repo-1
-Hi, This is pavan kalyan bakkani, eager to learn more about this course. i am from india
+Hi, i'm pavavan kalyan bakkani, eager to learn more about this course.